 5. Next, I placed miniature salt and pepper shakers at each place setting, as well as these cute bee-embossed glasses for water.
 My dinner plates are basic Crate and Barrel white ceramic ones and the white ceramic bunny pitcher (old, similar one, here) for water adds a playful dimension to the Easter tablescape.

-Now the above three photos are very fun as they are three different bunny-inspired salad or dessert plates that I actually found several years ago at Lazy-Boy Showcase Store in the accessory department!
+6. Now the above three photos are very fun as they are three different bunny-inspired salad or dessert plates (similar, here) that I actually found several years ago at Lazy-Boy Showcase Store in the accessory department!
 I know, that’s a crazy place to find such great plates, but I LOVE FUN TABLE ACCESSORIES so I collect them whenever I find them!

 Then, I thought I was done but when I came back to look at the entire Easter tablescape, I felt it needed an element of flowers.
 So I added the white silk hydrangea arrangement that is usually placed in the center of my dining room table throughout the year.
 Because the end of the table is not going to be occupied by a guest, I decided to place the flowers there.
-Isn’t a cool addition?
+Isn’t it a cool addition?